 Social History Tours

 The Abbotsford Convent Foundation is passionate about sharing the history of this culturally significant site.
 On the tours, curious community members discover the diverse history of the Convent: from its use as a meeting point for the Kulin Nation; to its days as a convent when the Good Shepherd Sisters ran a closed monastic site for over a century; to its establishment as an arts, culture and education community.
 Living memories have been collected from former residents and caretakers of the land, which volunteers share during the tours.
-Social History Tours run every Sunday at 2pm.
+Social History Tours run on Sundays at 2pm.

 Tours in French